-General and administrative costs increased to approximately to \$2.7 million for the three months ended June 30, 2019 from approximately \$1.2 million for the same period a year ago.
-The year over year increase is primarily due to a higher level of legal costs and travel expenses in the current quarter associated with the consolidation of our cannabislicensee clients, settlement of the AgriMed matter, Terrace investment, acquisition of MediTaurus, and other merger activity which has yet to close.
-The increase is also the result of (i) higher utilities, real estate taxes, security, and other costs from operating an increased number of active facilities, and (ii) non-cash increases in a receivable allowance and in depreciation and amortization.
+General and administrative costs increased to approximately to \$2.4 million for the three months ended September 30, 2019 from approximately \$2.0 million for the same period a year ago.
+The year over year increase is primarily due to (i) additional leasing costs and utilities of a property in Milford, DE which the Company is developing into an additional cultivation and production facility for its client in that state, and (ii) increases in corporate insurance and professional fees.

-As a result of the above, the Company generated operating income of approximately \$5.3 million for the three months ended June 30, 2019, compared with an operating loss of approximately \$441,000 for the same period in 2018.
+As a result of the above, the Company generated operating income of approximately \$973,000 for the three months ended September 30, 2019, compared with an operating loss of approximately \$549,000 for the same period in 2018, a positive period-over-period change of approximately \$1,522,000.